F1 2027 Silly Season: Driver lineup predictions

 One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

-With the 2026 lineup being complete, it’s time to look even further ahead and try to predict the 2027 silly season lineup!
+With the 2026 lineup being complete, it’s time to look further ahead and try to predict the 2027 driver lineup!

-We update our predictions at regular intervals, although not after every race.
+I update my predictions at regular intervals, although not after every race.
 If a driver is marked in bold, it means he has already been confirmed by the team for that particular seat.

 McLaren